 - Can you figure lighting ratios without a lot of math?

 - How do you handle photos in harsh sunlight?

 Some of the questions refer to gear that I mention in the episode.
-If you'd like to see what gear I'm using and recommending, please check out my Resources page.
+Please check out my Resources page if you’d like to see what gear I’m using and recommending.

 Today on I Like Your Picture, It's going to be a question and answer time about lighting.
 I asked Lee to come up with five questions, that things that she'd like to know about lighting, and that's what we're going to talk about.
 I'm William Beem welcome to, I like your picture.
 The show that helps you improve your photography with visual storytelling.